single-cell-data/SOMA/abstract_specification.md

 Most language-specific bindings will provide convertors between `SOMADataFrame` and other convenient data structures, such as Python `pandas.DataFrame`, R `data.frame`.

+### SOMAPointCloud

+`SOMAPointCloud` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
+The schema is expressed as an Arrow `Schema`.

+Like the `SOMADataFrame`, every `SOMAPointCloud` must contain a column called `soma_joinid` of type `int64` and domain `[0, 2^63-1]`.
+The `soma_joinid` is intended to act as a joint key for other objects, such as `SOMASparseNDArray`.
+There may be multiple items with the same `soma_joinid` stored in the `SOMAPointCloud`.

+In addition to the `soma_joinid`, the user must define spatial columns, referred to as "spatial axes", that define the "points" in the array.
+Each spatial axis must be either an integer or floating type, and they must all have the same type.
+The user may specify a restriced domain for spatial axes or allow the axes to support the entire valid type range.
+The spatial axes must be index columns for the `SOMAPointCloud`, but the user may also specify other columns as index columns.

+The default "fill" value for `SOMAPointCloud` is the zero or null value of the respective column data type (e.g., `Arrow.float32` defaults to 0.0, `Arrow.string` to `""`, etc).

+### SOMAGeometryDataFrame

+`SOMAGeometryDataFrame` is a multi-column table with a user-defined schema, defining the number of columns and their respective column name and value type.
+The schema is expressed as an Arrow `Schema`.

+Like the `SOMADataFrame`, every `SOMAGeometryDataFrame` must contain a column called `soma_joinid` of type `int64` and domain `[0, 2^63-1]`.
+TThe `soma_joinid` is intended to act as a joint key for other objects, such as `SOMASparseNDArray`.
+There may be multiple items with the same `soma_joinid` stored in the `SOMAGeometryDataFrame`.

+In addition to the `soma_joinid`, every `SOMAGeometryDataFrame` must contain a column called `soma_geometry` with type `binary` that stores a well-known binary blob.
+The user must provide names for the axes of the geometry stored in the well-known binary that is distinct from the names of other columns in the table.
+The `soma_geometry` must be an index column, but the user may also specify other additional columns as index columns.
+Multiple items with the same geometry may be stored in the `SOMAGeometryDataFrame`.

+SOMADataFrame` is the zero or null value of the respective column data type (e.g., `Arrow.float32` defaults to 0.0, `Arrow.string` to `""`, etc).

 ### SOMADenseNDArray

 `SOMADenseNDArray` is a dense, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
 The `SOMADenseNDArray` has a user-defined schema, which includes: